The drainer is a terrorist, holding someone hostage in conversation.

 We lash out because we haven’t been listened to, not because we’ve been listened to too much.

 At the end of the day, sometimes what we really need is not for someone to agree with us, or to give us advice, but simply to hear us; to validate our feelings, to recognise our inner turmoil, and to say in the glimmer in their eye or the slight curl of their lips, that they hear us; we want to be told what we feel, is real.

-It is often the case that when we pour our hearts out to someone, they miss the point.
+Often (and unfortunately, too often), when we pour our hearts out to someone, they miss the point.
 We may be complaining about how hard we are finding life, and they respond by telling us just how good we have it.
 Or, we may be relaying an inner turmoil we are experiencing, and they try to give us advice on how to deal with it.
-It is all well and good, and often comes from a place of love.
+That is all well and good; it often comes from a place of love.
 But, sometimes what we really need, the only thing we need, is for our feelings to be recognised, and through this, for someone to agree that what we feel is real.

 This is part of the power of a good psychologist or friend.
 They won’t tell us what we should do, but rather, will listen and affirm what we are feeling.
 They will tell us, without passing judgement or providing advice, that how we feel is indeed valid.
 Sometimes, that’s all we need: someone outside of ourselves to say that it really is understandable why we feel the way we do.